Shazamed/ctf-writeups/greyctf-2022/crypto/block.md

     row[0], row[1], row[2], row[3] =  row[1], row[2], row[3], row[0]
 ```

+Back to the swap function, we can break it down step by step:
+ - For the first chunk of operations that involve switching elements around, we just need to reverse the order of operations.
+ - Since we have edited the rotate function, we can also reverse the orders for the rotate functions
+ - For the nested for loop with ii and jj, we just need to run the iterations backwards.
+ - Finally, the inverse of transpose is still the transpose function.

-While the whole function seems daunting, we can just build the inverse function by simply reversing the order of each operation to block.
+Hence, we can just build the inverse function by simply reversing each step with little modification:

-Reversing the order of each action in swap():
 ``` python
 def anti_swap(block):